MaStar Stellar Parameters

 Data Access

-The per-star file, mastar-goodstars-v3_1_1-v1_7_7-params-v1.fits can be downloaded at this link with the data model here.
+The per-star file, mastar-goodstars-v3_1_1-v1_7_7-params-(version).fits can be downloaded at this link with the data model here.
+We recommend using v2.
 The table is also available on the SkyServer under the DR17 context with the name "mastar-goodstars-param".
+The table for v1 is available under the DR17 context while the table for v2 will be available under the DR18 context (expected December 2022).
 It can be queried using either the SQL Search tool or the CasJobs data access tool.

 Caveats